mrcapivaro/setupfiles/void/README.md

 ## Install

-With `sudo void-installer` through the live xfce4 iso.
+Void Linux network base install with `sudo void-installer` through the live xfce4 iso.

 ### Post Install

-Add an user if not created(sometimes it happens).
+1. Add an user if not created(sometimes void-installer does not create an user).
-Run some fix scriptsif needed.
+2. Run some fix scripts if needed(e.g:: fix-fonts.sh for fixing 'ugly' fonts in browsers).
-Run the `setup.sh`.
+3. Run the `setup.sh`.
-`restart` or `poweroff`(`sudo shutdown now` results in an error for some reason).
+4. `restart` or `poweroff`(`sudo shutdown now` results in an error for some reason).